kevinywlui/nik/README.md

 # nik

-`nik` - cd around the filesystem using subsequence matching and frecency.
+`nik` - cd using subsequence matching and frecency.
 Powered by `golang` and `sqlite`.

 This program is essentially the same as